Art of ancient Egypt: Amarna art (c. 1350 BC)

-Ramesside Period
+Ramesside Period (c.1209-1077 BC)

 Portrait of Ramesses IX (ruled 1129–1111 BC), from his tomb KV6.
 20th Dynasty.

 With a concerted effort from Horemheb, the last King of Dynasty Eighteen, to eradicate all Amarna art and influence, the style of the art and architecture of the Empire transitioned into the Ramesside Period for the remainder of the New Kingdom (Nineteen and Twentieth Dynasties).
 In response to the religious and artistic revolution of the Amarna period, state-commissioned works demonstrate a clear return to tradition forms and renewed dedication to Amun-ra.
 However, some elements of Amarna bodily proportion persist; the small of the back does not move back to its lower, Middle Kingdom, height and human limbs remain somewhat elongated.
 With some modifications, 19th and 20th Dynasty Kings continued to build their funerary temples, which were dedicated to Amun-ra and located in Thebes, in their predecessors' style.
 The Ramses Kings also continued to build colossal statues such as those commissioned by Hatshepsut.

 During the Ramesside period kings made further contributions to the Temple at Karnak.
 The Great Hypostyle Hall, commissioned by Sety I (19th Dynasty), consisted of 134 sandstone columns supporting a 20-meter-high ceiling, and covering an acre of land.
 Sety I decorated most surfaces with intricate bas-relief while his successor, Ramses II added sunken relief work to the walls and columns in the southern side of the Great Hall.
 The interior carvings show king-god interactions, such as traditional legitimization of power scenes, processions, and rituals.
 Expansive depictions of military campaigns cover the exterior walls of Hypostyle Hall.
 Battle scenes illustrating chaotic, disordered enemies strewn over the conquered land and the victorious king as the most prominent figure, trademark the Ramesside period.

 The last period of the New Kingdom demonstrates a return to traditional Egyptian form and style, but the culture is not purely a reversion to the past.
 The art of the Ramesside period demonstrates the integration of canonized Egypt forms with modern innovations and materials.
 Advancements such as adorning all surfaces of tombs with paintings and relief and the addition of new funerary texts to burial chambers demonstrate the non-static nature of this period.